Maxomann/TDIGP/readme.md

 1. Implement a custom td-mon factory.
 As an example, please look at `TechnicalDebtDatasetConnectableDefaultTdMonFactory`.
 It is recommended that your custom factory implements (inherits from) the following interfaces:
 	- `TdMonFactory` (Necessary)
 	- `ConnectableToDataSources` (Optional, but recommended)
-	- An custom interface for a container that allows storing the information you need to access your specific data-source.
+	- A custom interface for a container that allows storing the information you need to access your specific data-source.
 Like the currently existing `TechnicalDebtDatasetAccessInformationContainer`, but modified to suit your needs.
-This interface might be called `JiraAccessInformationContainer`.
+You might call your interface `JiraAccessInformationContainer`.
 (Optional, but recommended)
 2. Implement a custom setup menu.
 As an example, please look at the currently existing `TechnicalDebtDatasetSetupMenu`.
 Your setup menu must inherit from `ApplicationState`.
 The setup menu handles the gui needed to feed login data (or other information) to your factory.
 Your setup menu must take one constuctor parameter: a reference to the `TdMonFactory` implementation you created in step 1.
 These constraints are checked at compile time.
 Compilation will fail if theses contraints are not adhered to.
 3. Inject your newly created classes as template parameters in the `Core` in the `main.cc` file.
 The project is based on dependecy injection.
 You only need to modify the `main.cc` file.
 4. Compile and run.